 Airflow – without sufficient airflow, a generator will struggle to operate and may even overheat, causing a fire hazard

-Heat – make sure your shelter is large enough that you can include a heat shield of some description to stop the shelter from melting or catching fire.
+Heat – make sure your shelter is large enough to include a heat shield of some description to stop the shelter from melting or catching fire.

 Access – if you want to run your generator in the rain, you’ll need access to the fuel tank and other moving parts.
 Make sure your shelter is big enough to allow easy access without exposing its sensitive parts to the elements.

 When bad weather causes a power outage, the first thing you want to do is get your backup generator going.
-If it’s still raining cats and dogs outside, however, this can be extremely dangerous and potentially fatal.
+However, if it’s still raining cats and dogs outside, this can be extremely dangerous and potentially fatal.

 Rather than running the risk of being electrocuted or breaking your generator, either build or buy yourself an effective cover.